 The River Wear is rightly regarded as the number 2 salmon and sea trout river in England and Wales with over 27,000 salmon and sea trout passing the fish pass at Durham in a bumper year.
 The smallest of the North East’s three main rivers, and fished mainly by local anglers with news on catches hard to come by.
 If you read this months Trout & Salmon magazine, Wear reporter David Carrick writes ‘Information on catches is hard to come by, but some excellent fish have been caught”

-Bishop Auckland & District Angling Club led by their Chairman Len Hird is leading the way sharing news and success stories and in doing so bucking the trend on the river and increasing the number of anglers fishing their water, 17 miles of prime salmon and sea trout fishing on the River’s Wear and Tees.
+Bishop Auckland & District Angling Club led by their Chairman are leading the way sharing news and success stories and in doing so bucking the trend on the river and increasing the number of anglers fishing their water, 15 miles of prime salmon and sea trout fishing on the River’s Wear.

 The club are encouraging anglers to go fishing, including prospective members to try their water with day tickets now available to purchase on FishWear.
 I joined membership secretary Keith Robson last week on a sea trout evening he hosts regulary during the season for existing club members and those new to river fishing.